plausible/website/_posts/2020-12-16-lessons-from-building-and-growing-an-open-source-saas.md

 ## Copyleft licenses help protect the project and the community

+The most popular open source license is MIT.
+GitHub helped popularize its use.
+Influential companies, including Google and Amazon, push back against many of the other licenses and there's a lot of misinformation online about what licenses stand for.

+Many people choose to use MIT because of these facts.
+Not because they specifically want a permissive license but because it is the most acceptable option.

+We did the same.
+My co-founder Uku didn't think about the license at all when he started building Plausible.
+He chose MIT because it's pretty much the "default".

 As Plausible Analytics [started growing and getting more buzz](https://plausible.io/blog/startup-marketing), we started seeing some disadvantages of having a permissive open source license.
 It felt like we had a target on our back.

 There are several cases we know of where companies took our code and created direct, proprietary competitors.